marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

   {"id":"cc52060cf01c8040340937e7",...
   ```

-## Step 3: Getting familiar with the API
+## Exercise 3: Getting familiar with the API

-We are finally ready to make requests and get data for the boards.
-This is how a
+We are finally ready to get real data from Trello.
+Open up your console
-GET request would look like to get information for a board.
+and try the following `ajax` request:

 ```
 $.ajax('https://api.Trello.com/1/boards/YOURBOARDIDHERE', {